 A ward wanted to replace his conservator for a variety of reasons.
 And, while the appellate court’s opinion focused mainly on evidentiary issues, it also addressed how to handle a ward’s preference for a particular conservator.
 The time for a ward to express his or her preference is at the initial appointment of the conservator.
-Nothing in the record demonstrated that the ward had
+Nothing in the

 Bryan Cave’s Private Client Group was recently recognized by US News & World Report’s 2017 “Best Law Firms” as a “National Tier 1” practice in the Trusts and Estates category.